Table of Contents

 Pressure Die Casting

-Similar to die casting but involves injecting molten metal under high pressure into a mold to create complex shapes quickly.
+Similar to die casting, but involves injecting molten metal under high pressure into a mold to create complex shapes quickly.

 Advantages of pressure die casting: